Pairing up in an office takes 30 seconds. Doing it remotely takes 30 minutes and a calendar invite that makes engineers angry.

 In an office setting, it’s easy to pair up.
 You look around the room, find someone who’s free, and walk over to their desk or wave them over to yours.

 In a remote setting, pairing up is a lot more rigid.
 You probably start with a chat message (“Hey, are you free for 5 minutes?”), and then wait for a response.
 (And maybe repeat this a few times to different people to see who responds the fastest.)
-When someone finally replies, you open their calendar to schedule a meeting (typically a 30-minute bloc, even though it’s only a 5-minute question).
-Then, you wait for the meeting time to come around to finally pair up.
+When someone finally replies, you open their calendar to schedule a meeting (typically a 30-minute block, even though it’s only a 5-minute question).
+Then you wait for the meeting time to come around so you can finally pair up.

 When remote teams operate that slowly, it’s no wonder some implement RTO mandates.

-Let’s say you’re a platform engineer looking into an incident that was just reported.
-You think you’ve identified the cause but want to consult a tech lead before rolling back.
+Let’s say you’re a platform engineer investigating an incident that was just reported.
+You think you’ve identified the cause, but want to consult a tech lead before rolling back.

-Instead of messing with calendar events or messaging a bunch of people and patiently hoping for a fast response, you can look at your Gather office, Wave at someone who’s free, and start a conversation in seconds.
+Instead of messing with calendar events or messaging a bunch of people and patiently hoping for a quick response, you can check your Gather office, Wave at someone who’s free, and start a conversation in seconds.

-Imagine the following image is your team’s desk pod in Gather.
-At a glance, you can see that Karen is on Do Not Disturb mode 🔴 but Carina is available to pair up 🟢.
+Imagine the following image is your engineering team in Gather.
+At a glance, you can see that Ashley is Busy 🎧, Som is available 🟢 , and Joao and Maxime are already paired up.

-To get Carina's attention, you can Wave at her.
+To get Som's attention, you can Wave.
 It’s a fast way to start a conversation that doesn’t require typing the “Hey are you free for 5 minutes to dig into…” message.
 Skip the typing, send the Wave, and pair up in seconds.

-The rest of your team will be able to see the two of you paired up, and they could even walk over to join your efforts to resolve the incident.
+The rest of your team will be able to see the two of you paired up, and they could even walk over to help resolve the incident.
+When it's done, someone might even throw confetti or ring the gong – quick ways to celebrate together.

-An impromptu collaboration like this occurred in Beatport’s Gather office, and according to Director of Engineering Morgan Soley, the conversation saved their engineering team two weeks of work.
+An impromptu collaboration like this took place in Beatport’s Gather office, and according to Director of Engineering Morgan Soley, the conversation saved their engineering team two weeks of work.

 Morgan saw two engineers paired up and walked over to say hi.
-They were debating how to solve a problem, with ideas that would take at least two weeks of work.
-Morgan offered an alternative solution (a third-party provider the team uses), which was context neither team member had.
+They were debating how to solve a problem, proposing ideas that would take at least two weeks of work.
+Morgan offered an alternative solution (a third-party provider the team uses), which neither team member had context for.

-Why Remote Engineering Teams Choose to Pair Program in Gather
+Why Do Engineering Teams Pair Program in a Virtual Office?

 A virtual office offers a variety of benefits, including increased employee engagement and a greater sense of connection to teammates.
 Regarding collaboration, however, engineering teams choose Gather for three main reasons: flexibility, speed, and efficiency.